 Get personalized support for your family

-Two-thirds of teens who report abuse of prescription medicine are getting it from friends, family and acquaintances.
-Make sure the teens in your life don’t have access to your medicine.
+Two-thirds of teens and young adults who report abuse of prescription medicine are getting it from friends, family and acquaintances.
+Make sure the young people in your life don’t have access to your medicine to begin with.
 Follow these three steps to find out how to monitor, secure and properly dispose of unused and expired prescription and over-the-counter cough medicine in your home.

-Parents are in an influential position to immediately help reduce teen access to prescription medicine because medicine is commonly found in the home.
-But how aware are you of the quantities that are currently in your home?
-Think about this: Would you know if some of your pills were missing?
+How aware are you of the quantities of prescription medication that are currently in your home?
+Would you know if some of your pills were missing?
 From this day forward, make sure you can honestly answer yes.

 Approach securing your prescriptions the same way you would other valuables in your home, like jewelry or cash.
 There’s no shame in helping protect those items, and the same holds true for your medicine.

-Safely disposing of expired or unused medicine is a critical step in helping to protect your teens, your family and home, and decrease the opportunity for your teens or their friends to abuse your medicine.
+Safely disposing of expired or unused medicine is a critical step in helping to protect your kids, your family and home, and decrease the opportunity for your kids or their friends to abuse your medicine.